truenas/documentation/content/SCALE/GettingStarted/FirstTimeLogin.md

 {{< /expand >}}
 {{< expand "Preferences" "v" >}}
-Click on **Preferences** <span class="material-icons">settings_applications</span> to select general preferences for the system that unclude changing the display color theme and other display options.
+Click on **Preferences** <span class="material-icons">settings_applications</span> to select general preferences for the system that include changing the display color theme and other display options.

 ![WebUIPreferencesScreen](/images/SCALE/22.02/WebUIPreferencesScreen.png "Web Interface Preferences")